Skip to main content

 Adjusted difference in proportion.1

-**Transfusion avoidance is defined as absence of administration of packed-RBC transfusions between Day 14 and 168.
+‡‡Transfusion avoidance is defined as absence of administration of packed-RBC transfusions between Days 14 and 168.

 • 35/62 patients in the FABHALTA arm and 21/35 in the C5i arm had at least 1 RBC transfusion in the 6 months prior to trial enrollment2

-††Transfusion avoidance was defined as patients who did not receive RBC transfusion during the specified period.
+§§Transfusion avoidance was defined as patients who did not receive RBC transfusion during the specified period.5

-‡‡The 'n' values reflect patients who responded based on observed data.
+IIIIThe 'n' values reflect patients who responded based on observed data.5

-§§Based on observed data.
+¶¶Based on observed data.
 No multiple imputation framework was used.
-Analysis considered patients who received transfusions between Day 14 and 336 after the start of FABHALTA treatment and with missing Day 336 assessment as considered nonresponders.
+Analysis considered patients who received transfusions between Days 14 and 336 after the start of FABHALTA treatment and with missing Day 336 assessment as nonresponders.5

 What could fewer RBC transfusions mean to your patients?

-Absolute reticulocyte count (ARC) and lactate dehydrogenase (LDH) are 2 of the known biomarkers of hemolytic activity.
-ARC is a marker of both IVH and EVH, while LDH primarily reflects IVH.9-11
+ARC and lactate dehydrogenase (LDH) are 2 of the known biomarkers of hemolytic activity.
+ARC is a marker of both IVH and EVH, while LDH primarily reflects IVH.6-8

 FABHALTA delivered greater reductions in ARC vs C5is1

-No statistically significant difference in LDH was seen between FABHALTA and C5is in the 24-week randomized treatment period1,7
+No statistically significant difference in LDH was seen between FABHALTA and C5is in the 24-week randomized treatment period1,9

-Results at week 48.
-Patients who continued taking FABHALTA in the 24-week extension period of the APPLY trial experienced an adjusted geometric mean ratio to baseline in LDH of 1.11.
-Patients who switched from a C5i to FABHALTA in the 24-week extension period of the APPLY trial experienced an adjusted geometric mean ratio to baseline in LDH of 0.99.
+Results at week 48 (See limitations of data set above).
+Patients who continued taking Fabhalta in the 24-week extension period of the Apply trial experienced an adjusted geometric mean ratio to baseline in LDH of 1.11.
+Patients who switched from a C5i to Fabhalta in the 24-week extension period of the Apply trial experienced an adjusted geometric mean ratio to baseline in LDH of 0.99.

-With FABHALTA, the adjusted mean change from baseline in FACIT-Fatigue scores was +8.6 and +0.3 with C5is (eculizumab or ravulizumab)
+Patients on FABHALTA experienced an adjusted mean change of +8.6 from baseline in FACIT-Fatigue scores vs +0.3 with C5is

 ADDITIONAL END POINT